popphylotools/HiMAP_v2/README.md

 2. unzip HiMAP2_master.zip
 3. rename HiMAP2_master to HiMAP2
 4. cd HiMAP2
-5. create conda environment using bash script for linux or mac os We don't really need this anymore if we add orthofinder (with version) to the environment.yml file, as that'll load mafft
+5. create conda environment using bash script for linux or mac os (alternatively environment can be created manually: conda env create -f environment.yml)
 6. activate environment
    conda activate himap2
 7. Set up directory system by running ./bin/00_initilize_working_dir.py
-8. Upload fasta files to "./data/fasta" directory Upload gff files to "./data/gff" directory
+8. Upload fasta files to "./data/00_fasta" directory Upload gff files to "./data/00_gff" directory
    Names of taxa should begin with the Annotation source name (e.g. NCBI, GeMoMa); these annotation sources should also be specified in the configuration file
-   Sample input data files are provided in the "input" directory
+   Sample input data files are provided in the "toy_data" directory
 8. Create gff data bases, extract CDS, select longest isoform, and prepare amino acid sequences for Orthofinder ./bin/01_sequence_extraction.py
-9. Find orthogroups by running Orthofinder (input - amino acid sequences in the "./data/pep_fasta" directory; output - Orthogroups.tsv file in "./data/orthofinder" directory as well as all other output data file from Orthofinder run (./data/orthofinder/Orthofinder).
+9. Find orthogroups by running Orthofinder (input - amino acid sequences in the "./data/01_pep_fasta" directory; output - Orthogroups.tsv file in "./data/02_03_orthofinder" directory as well as all other output data file from Orthofinder run (./data/orthofinder/Orthofinder).
    ./bin/02_orthofinder.py
-10. Select orthogroups to keep based on the specifications in the config file (single copy orthologs, number of copies for core, supplementary, and outgroup)(input - "Orthogroups.tsv" file in "./data/orthofinder"; output - "./data/orthofinder/keep_orthos.csv")
+10. Select orthogroups to keep based on the specifications in the config file (single copy orthologs, number of copies for core, supplementary, and outgroup)(input - "Orthogroups.tsv" file in "./data/02_03_orthofinder"; output - "./data/02_03_orthofinder/keep_orthos.csv")
     ./bin/03_ortho_selection.py
-11. Create and align padded exons, raw exons, and final filtered exons using settings specified in the configuration file (output - padded exons are in "./data/core_alignment"; raw exons are in "./data/supplementary_alignment"; filtered exons - "./data/ortho_cds_component"):
+11. Create and align padded exons, raw exons, and final filtered exons using settings specified in the configuration file (output - padded exons are in "./data/04a_core_alignment"; raw exons are in "./data/04b_supplementary_alignment"; filtered exons - "./data/04c_final_exons"):
     ./bin/04_alignments_and_filtering.py
-12. Final output from this part of the pipeline is in "./data/ortho_cds_component".
+12. Final output from this part of the pipeline is in "./data/04c_final_exons".

 ## Julian to-do list:
-remove hyphy2 files
+<strike>remove hyphy2 files</strike> DONE

-remove tapir/hyphy2 components of env building scripts
+<strike>remove tapir/hyphy2 components of env building scripts</strike> DONE

 ARE THERE OTHER MODULES IN THE MAIN ENV THAT ARE ONLY USED BY TAPIR? ugg, that might be apain to figure out...

-		Figure out env issues
+<strike>Figure out env issues</strike>

-remove stuff for HiMAP_2.0_modulefile, since we're not using that now??
+<strike>remove stuff for HiMAP_2.0_modulefile, since we're not using that now??</strike>

-Create a "run_himap" script with logging (e.g. "step01 is complete"")
+<strike>Create a "run_himap" script with logging (e.g. "step01 is complete"")</strike>
+	Do we want to have a single run file that will initiate the whole pipeline/selected steps?

-Rename the data dirs (ortho_cds_component)
+<strike>Rename the data dirs (ortho_cds_component)</strike>

-multithreading for mafft-like stuff
+<strike>multithreading for mafft-like stuff</strike>
+	mafft stuff is multithreading but within a single node; may want to convert this to mpi later